Brich dem Hungrigen dein Brot, BWV 39: Seventh movement

 Denicke's hymn is a versification of the Sermon on the Mount, in which each beatitude is elaborated in a separate verse.
 The sixth verse corresponds to the fifth beatitude from Matthew 5:7: "Blessed are the merciful: for they shall obtain mercy."

+The hymn is sung to the melody of "Freu dich sehr, o meine Seele", first published as a hymn tune by Louis Bourgeois.
+Bach had previously produced similar harmonisations to different texts in BWV 25, BWV 196 and BWV 32; the chorale from BWV 39, transposed to G major, appears as number 67 in the collection of harmonised chorales prepared by Carl Philipp Emmanuel Bach for Breitkopf and Härtel, reproduced with the same number in the collection of Riemenschneider.

 Recordings

 A list of recordings is provided on the Bach-Cantatas website.
 Ensembles playing period instruments in historically informed performance are shown by green background.